kumarbhotme/kumar.bhot.me/README.md

 ## About me

-I facilitate software engineering teams for self-sufficiency, high performance, and continuous improvement through an unconventional, curious, and thought-provoking style.
-As much as building software and reading books give me joy, writing and (mono-) speaking are equally fulfilling.
+I have repeatedly built software engineering teams for self-sufficiency, high performance, and continuous improvement.
+The leadership style I believe in is an unconventional, curious, and thought-provoking.
+As much as building software and reading books give me joy, writing and speaking (to share experiences and knowledge) are equally fulfilling.
 'A wallflower and a bold introvert' might describe my personality well.